syl22-00/pocketsphinx.js/README.md

     recognizer.postMessage({command: 'initialize', callbackId: id, data: [["-hmm", "french"], ["-fwdflat", "no"]]});

 This will set the `pocketsphinx` command-line parameter `"-fwdflat"` to `no` and initialize the recognizer with the acoustic model `french`, assuming `pocketsphinx.js` was compiled with that model.

+Note that once it is initialized, the recognizer can be re-initialized with different parameters.
+That way, for instance, a web application can switch between different acoustic models at runtime.

 ### c.
 Adding words